-Whether it’s a large institutional cafeteria that runs 24/7, or a small neighborhood pizza place, installing a grease trap of proper size is essential.
+Whether it’s a large institutional cafeteria that runs 24/7, or a small neighborhood pizza restaurant, installing a grease trap of proper size is essential.

 You risk overflows and messy back-ups in the kitchen if you install a unit that’s too small.
 You would also risk flushing money down the drain if you install a unit that’s too large.

 Determining the appropriate size of a grease trap can be challenging.
-Luckily, there are resources to make the job a success.
-The following is a guide that informs you on how to size a grease trap.
+Luckily, there are resources to help you do so successfully.
+The following is a guide that informs you on how to size a grease trap for your commercial restaurant.

 ·Grease Trap Sizing